mtumjinga/youtube-clone-gcp/README.md

 4. Choose **Google Cloud Platform (GCP)** as your cloud provider and select the appropriate region for your cluster.
 5. Select the cluster tier that fits your needs (you can start with the free tier).
 6. Click on **"Create Cluster"** and wait for your cluster to be provisioned.
+7. Ensure you have access to everywhere in the network access

 #### 5. Get Your MongoDB URI